ChasNelson1990/coffeecherry-pi/README.md

 ## How to use this repository

-Each feature has been given it's own directory (with the name matching the highlighted word in the feature list) that contain a readme detailing the feature, a bill of materials (see below), any hardware design files (in editable and open file formats) and all codes.
+Each feature has been given it's own directory (with the name matching the highlighted word in the feature list).
+Directories contain a readme detailing the feature including dependencies and instructions to implement hardware changes, a bill of materials (see below), any hardware design files (in editable and open file formats) and all codes.
-Many features will be independent, i.e. you can pick and choose which you add to your system.
-However, eveything has been designed under the assumption that you will be using the core `coffeecherry` feature and interacting with the device through the same home automation system as me.
+This repository is designed under the assumption that you will be using the core `coffeecherry` feature and interacting with the device through the same home automation system as me.
+However, many features will be independent, i.e. you can pick and choose which you add to your system by borrowing chunks of my code or some of the designs.

+To start putting together a CoffeeCherry Pi begin with `coffeecherry` and go through the features as ordered on the main repository readme.

-There is also a `base` directory, which contains my understanding of the original system; this is mostly for reference.
+There is also a `base` directory, which contains my understanding of the original system; this is mostly for reference but does include a list of recommended tools and 'stock' equipment, e.g. what type of wires to use.

 Finally, there is an `additional` folder that contains links to resources for other mods I've made to my machine that aren't part of the CoffeeCherry Pi control system.